trip-zip/awesome-from-scratch/README.md

 #### Battery, exacly the same.
 We can make the tooltip prettier one day, but it's good enough for me.

+#### Launcher might be the easiest.
+* Just add a button that toggles the menu widget.

 #### Taglist
 * Stuff to work through
 1. You can't really get just an icon based taglist to work how I want.
 There aren't even beautiful theme values for taglist icons in the first place.